gdaverdin/bioinfo/Lab-5-:-Intervals.md

     chr17	hg19_spAnnot	CDS	43107539	43107539	1000.000000	.
 2	gene_id "DPCK"; transcript_id "DPCK_dup1";
     chr17	hg19_spAnnot	exon	43107539	43107539	1000.000000	.	.	gene_id "DPCK"; transcript_id "DPCK_dup1";

 And look -- there is the answer to last week's lab homework -- the only SNP located in an exon.
+Based on the above picture, add the flag "-wa" and see what happens.
+Then "-wb" instead.
+Then "-v".